 Every hour and/or between classes.
 Identify handwashing facilities and alert everyone to their location and encourage their regular use.

-- Hand sanitiser should be used pre and post class for all participants including teachers.
+- Hand sanitizer should be used pre and post-class for all participants including teachers.

 - Have hand sanitizers available on entering the rooms, in other communal areas, and for use after using high touch surfaces.

 In bathrooms ensure availability of hand soap and paper towels and a touch-free bin.